Photonsters/anycubic-photon-docs/FAQ.md

 - The screws holding the build plate assembly together may be loose.
 [Disassemble, check and retighten.](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#why-does-my-build-plate-move--slip-during-a-print)

 ### I set Z=0 but when I press Home the position is different?
-Home is not Z=0!
-Home is fixed, it is the hardware Z endstop, unless you change it physically, it will always be the same position.
+**Home is not Z=0!** Home is fixed, it is the hardware Z endstop, unless you change it physically, it will always be the same position.
 Z=0 is the offset distance between Home and your screen, you define it when you level the build plate, that's why you have to Home first then move the platfrom, then set Z=0.

 When a new Z=0 is specified, pressing Home will NOT move the platform to the position you specified, it will be the start position when a real print actually starts.
 You can check it by removing the vat and starting a print.
 (Thanks to Philippe Maegerman for the original explanation.)

 ### Do I have to relevel my build plate after every print?
 No, it is absolutely not necessary.
-If you have tightened and securely screwed and locked down the build plate tight it will remain in place and correctly leveled.
+If you have correctly leveled and then tightened and securely screwed and locked down the build plate tight, it will remain in place and correctly leveled for a very long time.

 Make sure you have really tightened the setting (grub) screw to lock the build plate.
 You only need to relevel your build plate if it has slipped or been knocked or you made changes that affect the Z=0 position.

 ### Should I sand my build plate?
-This is absolutely **NOT** necessary at all.
+This is absolutely **NOT NECESSARY** at all.
 Contrary to all the claims and misinformation being repeated that sanding away the blue anodized colour solves adhesion problems, it does not.

 When you have correctly leveled, the blue anodized aluminium surface of the stock build plate provides plenty of texture to ensure good adhesion.
 Adhesion is so good that some owners have difficulty removing prints.

-Sanding is the very last resort that you should attempt, and only when you have verified that the build plate surface is not flat.
+*Sanding is the very last resort that you should attempt, and only when you have verified that the build plate surface is not flat.*

 ![texture](https://github.com/Photonsters/anycubic-photon-docs/blob/master/temp/rsz_plate_texture.png)